Lightspace-Official/LightX-OS/README.md

 ## Building
 To build LightX, download NASM for building LightX and it is highly reccomended to download QEMU for testing of LightX.
 After this, run the building script for your OS.

+## Distribution Images
+For our released distribution .iso files, go to our releases page on the right side of our main GitHub page.
+These may be run on an virtual machine or even a real computer machine.